metaljhongli/SOCmappingTW/README.md

 2. **02_predict_soc_agriculture.R**
    Applies the trained agriculture model to a 14-band raster stack
-   and generates a 60 m SOC prediction map.
+   and generates a 30 or 60 m SOC prediction map.

 3. **03_predict_soc_forest.R**
    Applies the trained forest model to individual predictor GeoTIFFs